 Trailside Nature Center

-This program shows the journey of sap to syrup, and after, warm up with a cup of hot chocolate by the fire.
+This program shows the journey of sap to syrup and, afterward, warm up with a cup of hot chocolate by the fire.
 There will be a wildlife event before and a winter walk scavenger hunt after the maple sugaring event.

-Cost: $5 for Union County residents, $6 for non-county residents.
+Cost: $7 for Union County residents and $8 for non-county residents.
 Pre-registration is required, and it’s weather permitting.
+Recommended for families with children ages 4 and up.

 452 New Providence Road, Mountainside, NJ 07092